yairzaf/SemantiCLI/README.md

 -m model or --model model: Use specified model for this search only, default is mixedbread-ai/mxbai-embed-large-v1.

--im model or --install-model model: Install specified embeddings model for hugging face.
+-im model or --install-model model: Install specified embeddings model from hugging face.

 -rm model or --remove-model model: Uninstall specified model.